gorenje/millieons.org/v/thelength.md

 140 * 10\*\*-12 * 7 * 10\*\*27 * 0.12 = 117,600,000,000,000,020
 ...etc

-For the missing 0.6% we take an average radius value of 150 picometres - the calculation for Javascript:
+For the missing 0.6% we take an average radius value of 150 picometres - the final calculation for Javascript becomes:

 ( 50 * 10\*\*-12 * 7 * 10\*\*27 * 0.62 ) +
 ( 120 * 10\*\*-12 * 7 * 10\*\*27 * 0.24 ) +